 Are They Ready?

-Most summer camps has staff from all over the world work for them as counselors, so it’s no wonder that many campers develop a curiosity about other parts of the world when they meet foreign staff.
+Most summer camps have staff from all over the world work for them as counselors, so it’s no wonder that many campers develop a curiosity about other parts of the world when they meet foreign staff.
 Spending their days (and sometimes also nights) away from friends and family back home also helps to form a nice bridge to their independence as young people.
 As they get older, many campers start to develop an interest in traveling beyond the realms of sleep-away camp, and oftentimes an interest in traveling without their parents.
 This is a telltale sign that they are ready to join a teen travel program.

 Where in the World?